 Originally from Florida, it took a while – and a hint from Hollywood – before Anna ended up crossing the Atlantic.
 “I did my undergrad in advertising in Georgia, in the States, so I was in Atlanta for three years.
 When I left, I kinda moved around a bit… I ended up in Tennessee, working at a children’s non-profit museum, which was super fun – but I was so obsessed then with getting something in advertising.”

 At the time, jobs in her field of choice were few and far between; a reality, Anna says, that left her frustrated.
 “The job I ideally wanted was copywriter, and those people were not leaving their jobs… Like, come on!
 Get out of there so I can have a chance!
 I was applying and applying and applying – I never even thought of going to get my Master’s degree.”
-GoHop, the travel company in Dublin where Anna now works as Marketing Manager, seems a far cry from the deep south, and she laughs at the memory of what spurred her to explore moving further afield.
+GoHop, the travel company in Dublin where Anna worked as Marketing Manager, seems a far cry from the deep south, and she laughs at the memory of what spurred her to explore moving further afield.

 Oh, my god – this is the coolest place ever.
 This is real Irish life